-.
-I didn’t want my mother to know the slightly risqué pieces originated from my keyboard.I’m not someone who has left glittering gongs in my wake, nor have I led an intrepid or inspiring life.
+Tessa Barrie started sharpening her pencil when Sally was nineteen and was asked to write a column for a regional newspaper called Serendipity.
+She didn’t want her mother to know the slightly risqué pieces originated from her keyboard, so she brained stormed a pen name with friends.
+Tessa after her Springer Spaniel and Barrie because, while all her friends were buying rock music, she was dancing around her bedroom to Barrie Manilow.I’m not someone who has left glittering gongs in my wake, nor have I led an intrepid or inspiring life.
 I don’t plan to blame my parents for my ineptitudes and failures.
 I consider myself to be a reasonably intelligent person, although some might say, I am delightfully vague.
 Either way, I’ve always been quite capable of cocking up my own life, without parental intervention or outside influence.

 My writing career has been sporadic, at best, after a flurry of pure teenage genius.
 Gloomy poetry published at thirteen, my pre-pubescent poetry morphing into tormented teenage angst lyrics when I entered my songwriting phase

 I wrote my first (and last) musical at fifteen and was still stage struck at seventeen, until my hopes and dreams of treading the boards were crushed in my first lesson with a drama teacher moonlighting from R.A.D.A.
 He always wore a suit and tie, with a red carnation tucked in his buttonhole and smoked incessantly.
 In between puffs, he delivered his caustic comments with aplomb and the cadence of Noel Coward, from the corner of the poorly lit room he taught us in.
 I'd just stuttered my way through a previously unseen script of The Lady's Not for Burning.